Skip to content

 Old man’s beard sawflies were first imported into containment by Manaaki Whenua - Landcare Research in 1997 from central Europe, after being approved for release in New Zealand in 1996.
 Field releases began in 1998, but difficulties with mass-rearing this agent meant that it was only released at a limited number of sites.
 In 2015, a survey found a population of the sawfly established at one site near Nelson where it remains rare.
 The reasons for poor establishment of the sawfly are not well understood, but predation by wasps and/or genetic bottlenecks during the rearing process could have hampered successful establishment.

-In 2019, a new population of the sawfly from Serbia was imported into containment at Lincoln.
-Improvement of the rearing method led to the release of thousands of larvae in the Canterbury Region in the Waipara District.
-Adults and larvae have been observed over two successive years since the initial release, but the population remains too low for collection and redistribution to other sites.
+In 2018, a new population of the sawfly from Serbia was imported into containment at Lincoln.
+Improvement of the rearing method led to the release of thousands of larvae in the Canterbury Region, in the Waipara District.
+This population established successfully, and growing number of adults and larvae have been observed over recent years.
+Collection and redistribution to other sites have started in 2023.
 The sawfly has not been used as a biocontrol agent anywhere else in the world.

 How would I find/recognise it and what is its lifecycle?

 Adult females sit on the undersides of the leaves and are often hard to see.
 You are more likely to see the males when they are swarming around the plant searching for females to mate with.
 It is easy to tell the sexes apart.
 The males are smaller (about 5-6 mm long) than the females (about 6-8 mm).
 Both look like small black flies, but their body colouration is different.
-Female sawflies have a chunky orange thorax and yellow abdomens with a black saw-like ovipositor that looks like a sting.
+Female sawflies have a chunky orange thorax and yellow abdomens with a black saw-like ovipositor that looks like a sting at the tip of their abdomen.
 The males have a small, dark-coloured thorax and their abdomens are black above and yellow below.
-Adults can be seen flying during warm days from November to February.
+The first generation of adults can be seen flying during warm days in November and the second generation can be seen from early February to mid-March, while larvae can be found until April.

 Image: female sawfly (Monophadnus spinolae).